Transcript of the video

 Mathieu says he has no further questions or requests and thanks David for his assistance.

-Please, it's a polite greeting.
+Please, it's a polite expression.
 It's a synonym for "you're welcome", "it's my pleasure".
 So if you do someone a favor and they say thank you, they can say you're welcome.
 It means you're welcome.

 That's it, this conversation is over.